 This Spookathon readathon, hosted by the lovely Bookswithlala, Bookerly, and Peterlikesbooks, took place between 15 – 21 October.
 It was a relatively chill readathon that consisted of only five challenges.
 That’s it.
 No other rules.
 I took full advantage of the relaxed vibe and completely cheated.
 Oops.

 2. read a book with purple on the cover

 3. read a book not set in the current time period

 4. read a book with a spooky word in the title

 Let’s get on with my sub-par wrap up.

 READ A THRILLER

 For this challenge, I read The Shining by Stephen King.
-Weirdly, I’ve sort of seen the film so I assumed this would feel super familiar to me and I would fly through it… oh no. No, this took me nearly 5 days to read!
+Weirdly, I’ve the film so I assumed this would feel super familiar to me and I would fly through it but oh no. No, this took me nearly 5 days to read!